 Dictionary Today: allows users to utilize keyword searches for dictionary definitions, thesaurus options and other resources in Chinese and English.

-Foreign Office Files for China, 1949-1980 Published in three sections covering the periods 1949-1956; 1957-1966; and 1967-1980; this project addresses a crucial period in Chinese history, from the foundation of the People’s Republic, in 1949, to the death of Zhou Enlai and Mao, the arrest of the Gang of Four and the end of the Cultural Revolution in 1976.
-Included are the complete British Foreign Office Files dealing with China, Hong Kong and Taiwan in this period.
-These files are particularly important because Britain was one of the first countries to recognise Communist China.
+Foreign Office Files for China, 1919-1980 Published in six sections covering the periods 1919-1980; this project addresses a crucial period in Chinese history.
+It makes available the complete British Foreign Office files dealing with China, Hong Kong and Taiwan from 1919-1980.
+These files are particularly important because Britain was one of the first countries to recognize Communist China.
 The quality and depth of the Foreign Office’s reporting on politics, industry, trade and cultural affairs is formidable.
-Eye-witness accounts and detailed reports on life in the People’s Republic of China since 1949; in depth analysis of the Communist Revolution and all the major figures.
-Material on the Korean War, the Cold War, US relations and the Cultural Revolution, and the post-Mao China.
+The database includes eye-witness accounts and detailed reports on life in the People’s Republic of China since 1949; in depth analysis of the Communist Revolution and all the major figures; materials on the Korean War, the Cold War, U.S. relations, the Cultural Revolution, and the post-Mao China.